libraryofcelsus/Aetherius_AI_Assistant/readme.md

 -Added a Role/Personality Extractor.
 Give it a url to scrape and Aetherius will attempt to extract memories for a chatbot.
 To talk to the chatbot, change the name in "prompt_bot_name.txt" to whatever name you entered in the Role Extractor script.

+-Test of new conversation history that now persists past shutdown

 ------

 [Skip to installation guide](#installation-guide)